DYLAN-1740/THPS-TRICKS/README.md

 ⚠️ This project is dead as of now.
 Ask around to find a solution. ⚠️

-# trickset
+# Trickset for THPS
 Copy tricks from one CAS to another

 # SKA Format
-Here I will loosely document my knowledge of the .ska format.

 # Approximate Sections (In Order)
-- Checksum?
 - Skater name
 - Save file name
 - Online/co-op game settings
-- Props
-- ...
-- 14 bytes?
-- ...
-- Gap names (only acquired gaps?)
+- Gap names